 Addressing housing needs

-The Musqueam Community Rental Complex is a multi-family housing project that addresses Musqueam’s Comprehensive Community Plan Objective #2: Addressing Our Housing Needs, which includes Actions 4) Build Member Housing and 5) Build Higher Density Housing.
-Musqueam Housing Authority, a non-profit mandated to provide safe and affordable housing for members, will own and operate the complex.
+The MCRC housing project addresses Musqueam’s Comprehensive Community Plan Objective #2: Addressing Our Housing Needs, which includes Actions 4) Build Member Housing and 5) Build Higher Density Housing.

 Selecting Lot 95, Crown Place

 Multiple locations on the main Musqueam Reserve (IR#2) were considered and thoroughly evaluated for the MCRC.
 In 2019, after technical reviews, site assessments and community engagement, Musqueam Council approved Lot 95 on Crown Place for the MCRC.
 Other possible sites were determined unsuitable due to environmental constraints, including proximity to the flood zone and presence of Japanese knotweed, or lack of necessary infrastructure.

 Lot 95 on Crown Place was chosen because it:

 - is identified for multi-family housing in the Land Use Plan (2014) and the Comprehensive Community Plan (2011 & 2018)

 - is located outside of the flood risk zone

 - maximizes use of limited developable land on Musqueam Reserve